shafiaa21/AssignmentOne/README.md

 # AssignmentOne
-Android application for kids to learn english alphabets
+Android Application for kids to learn English Alphabets